 Poinsettias are such a symbol of the Holidays, and can be kept fresh-looking longer with just a few easy care instructions.

 Locate your Poinsettia close to a bright window if possible.
 The bracts will continue to “color up” with sufficient light.
-If you are satisfied with the color, you may display the plant in a darker area, but be aware that the color may fade.
+If you are satisfied with the color, you may display the plant in a darker area, but be aware that the color might fade.

 After the holidays, your Poinsettia can be reflowered, but will require a yearlong schedule of care.
 Watch for a future blog addressing this subject.